AndrewJBateman/angular-data-dashboard/README.md

 * Data can also be fetched from a REST API endpoint or database service call.

+* Updated to Angular 8.

 ## Status & To-Do List

-* Status: working app that displays a line chart, pie-chart and table-chart.
+* Status: working Angular 8 app that displays a line chart, pie-chart and table-chart.

 * To-Do: Add other chart types, including gauges...